quaintm/gb-projects/WindDownTO-DO.md

 - [ ]  Jonathan's projected laundry return function --make avg of ct_95 last
 days of shipping, report only as far out as ct_95 days, and go back for 30 days of historical forecasts
+- [ ]  Talk to Elise about MSA data

 ###Reporting:
 - [X]  new NOBS report for jordana for "core sizes" only
-- [ ]  NOBS histogram report for Jordana for casual viewing
+- [ ]  ~~NOBS histogram report for Jordana for casual viewing~~ not important enough
 - [X]  member email list pentaho report for Mara
-- [ ]  pentaho report for "mid range" styles for relaunches and fantastic finds (include stars)
+- [X]  pentaho report for "mid range" styles for relaunches and fantastic finds (include stars)
 - [X]  ship report for jonathan
 - [X]  snowflakes in laundry report for carol/jonathan